 After the visit, I reminisced about my own experience at St Catherine’s as a student when I was in elementary school, and it dawned on me that the spirit of the place and of the Montessori system had helped to unleash an incredible desire within me to learn and grow.
 If that spirit was there for me, I reasoned that it would be there for my daughter.
 So Carolina entered St Catherine’s that next school year, and over the years our three other children followed.

 Looking back now that our children are grown, I truly believe that the spirit of “peace be with you” is what inspired me, and then two decades later our four children, to grow and reach our potential.
 Now our younger nieces and nephews as well as the children of friends are St Catherine’s students, and I can confirm that the Spirit is still there, as it always has been.... in the students, teachers, parents, and friends, in their love for each other.

 May the Spirit of Peace that lives in St Catherine’s Montessori be with us today and always.

 ~ Jordi Baizan

 Attended Dominican Montessori for 2nd grade

 If you have any stories you would like to share, please click here.
-We welcome all students, staff members, former staff members and alumni to participate.
+We welcome all students, staff members, former staff members, alumni and alumni parents to participate.